awslabs/tensor-message-passing/README.md

-## Tensor Network Message Passing Algorithm
+## Tensor Network Message Passing Algorithms

-This repository contain the code used to generate the results in arxiv.oro/...
+This repository contains the code used to generate the results in arxiv.oro/...

 ## Install